How to Make Calabazas Dulces (Mexican Candied Pumpkin)

 • PRO TIP: Leave the skin on for a rustic presentation.
 It’s hard to peel the pumpkins anyway!

-• Make the syrup: In a large pot or saucepan, add piloncillo (or brown sugar), cinnamon sticks, cloves, and water.
+• In a large pot or saucepan, add piloncillo (or brown sugar), cinnamon sticks, cloves, and water.
 Cook over medium heat, stirring until the piloncillo dissolves completely and forms a syrup.

 • Add pumpkin: Place the pumpkin chunks into the saucepan, skin-side down.
 The syrup should cover the bottom of the pumpkin pieces.